simon-r-watson/SophosCentral/docs/Set-SophosCentralAlertAction.md

 ### -Action
 The alert action to perform.
-To get the possible actions for an alert, check it the results from Get-SophosCentralAlerts
+To get the possible actions for an alert, check the results from Get-SophosCentralAlerts

 The action must be in the same capitalization as listed, otherwise it will fail

+Possible options: 'acknowledge', 'cleanPua', 'cleanVirus', 'authPua', 'clearThreat', 'clearHmpa', 'sendMsgPua', 'sendMsgThreat'

 ```yaml
 Type: String